floushee/simple-sql-client/README.md

    - Click "Execute Query" to run all queries
    - Select specific text to execute only the selected portion
    - Results appear in a table below

+4. **Browse Schemas**
+   - Click the "Schemas" button in the query header
+   - A collapsible tree of schemas, tables, and columns is shown
+   - Click items to expand/collapse; click "Schemas" again to hide

 ## Database Support